WilenGabrielGS/restaurant_api/README.md

 Then, go to the file <a href="https://github.com/WilenGabrielGS/restaurant_api/blob/main/config/config.json">config/config.json</a> and change the infos as needed for your database.
 With all of this setted up, open the project folder on the bash again and run "npx sequelize-cli db:migrate", this command should make the migration of all the tables to your database.

 <h2>Step Four: Try to run the project</h2>
-Now that you have everything configured, run the command "node src/server.js" to start the node server.
+Now that you have everything configured, run the command "node src/server.js" to start the node server, it should give you a message on console "server online".

+<h2>HOW TO RUN UNIT TESTS</h2>
+To run the unit tests present in <a href="https://github.com/WilenGabrielGS/restaurant_api/blob/main/tests/app.test.js">test/app.test.js</a>, make sure you have installed Jest and Supertest using the commands described above.
+With them installed, open the project's root folder on terminal and type the command "npm test", it should start the tests and show the process on the screen.